The Top 16 Shade Garden Perennials That Add Tranquility To Any Shade Garden Space

 4. Hydrangea Varieties:

 There are so many varieties so I won’t get into all of them.
 Just know you can buy dwarf hydrangeas as well as traditional varieties that get quite large.
+Hydrangeas add that beautiful coastal color vibe to a garden.
 Climbing hydrangea is another variety.

 a.
 Climbing hydrangea-Climbing hydrangeas are great in that they offer slow-growing vines which can extend to 50 feet, offering clusters usually comprising both small fertile and more showy sterile flowers style flower, embedded in green foliage during the summer.
 These do require a sturdy support structure to which they can cling.
 They also need soil that has great drainage, with at least partial shade and they absolutely thrive in very shady areas.
 Bear in mind that climbing hydrangeas may take between 3-4 years to get established.
 One thing many people like about these is that pruning is next to none.